Skip to main contentEnter

 Sweet Treat Food Festival's Halloween event 'Spooktacular Delights' takes place at the Cornhill, Ipswich on Thursday, 30 October from 10:00 to 16:00 (free entry), followed by a Christmas market at the Old Library, Colchester on Saturday, 22 November from 15:00 to 20:00.

-It cost us ~£94 to produce this article
+It cost us ~£94 to cover this story

 News